wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/site-recovery/site-recovery-deploy-with-powershell.md

 After servers, clouds, and networks are configured correctly, you can enable protection for virtual machines in the cloud.
 Note the following:

-Virtual machines must meet Azure requirements.
-Check these in <a href="https://msdn.microsoft.com/zh-cn/library/dn469078.aspx">Prerequisites and support</a> in the Planning guide.
+Virtual machines must meet [Azure virtual machine prerequisites](/documentation/articles/site-recovery-best-practices#virtual-machines).

 To enable protection the operating system and operating system disk properties must be set for the virtual machine.
 When you create a virtual machine in VMM using a virtual machine template you can set the property.
 You can also set these properties for existing virtual machines on the **General** and **Hardware Configuration** tabs of the virtual machine properties.
 If you don't set these properties in VMM you'll be able to configure them in the Azure Site Recovery portal.